chinamike65/hugo-tuolesi/content/book5/book5en.md

 On the basis of renunciation, starting from the pursuit of liberation, one has obtained the Way of Shravaka.

-Shravaka's Resource Path is also divided into lower, middle and upper grades.
+Shravaka's Path of Accumulation is also divided into lower, middle and upper grades.

 You can also divide the amount, the current amount, and the decided fund.